 Current Projects and Research Goals:

 The main interests of my research broadly lie within the fields of behavioral ecology and insect physiology under an evolutionary framework.
 More specifically I am largely interested in mechanisms of disease resistance and impacts of parasites on honey bees both at the individual and group/colony levels.
 I have been fortunate during my career so far to gather a diverse set of tools under my belt, ranging from basic beekeeping skills and field studies, to lab studies on learning, to pathology and molecular biology.

 For my PhD, I developed a new line of study on the role that propolis (honeybee-collected plant resins) has on colony-level immunity.
 There are still a host of questions related to the direct and indirect effects that propolis has on individual immunity and parasite transmission in addition to a more basic understanding of what makes a resin forager a resin forager.
 I will pursue some of these questions while at NC State, and plan to continue to explore them as I progress through my career.

-I have now started on my USDA NIFA Postdoctoral Fellowship entitled, "Mechanisms of parasite resistance in honeybees: interactions among individual and social immune defenses."
+2. USDA NIFA Postdoctoral Fellowship entitled, "Mechanisms of parasite resistance in honeybees: interactions among individual and social immune defenses."
 This project aims to understand integrative effects of individual immunity, genetic diversity, and social immune defenses on colony fitness.
-Using a bottom-up approach (from individual to population), this research will shed light on the evolutionary and ecological mechanisms of disease resistance in honey bees to better understand the natural defenses crucial to maintaining healthy and productive colonies.
+Using a bottom-up approach (from individual to population), this research sheds light on the evolutionary and ecological mechanisms of disease resistance in honey bees to better understand the natural defenses crucial to maintaining healthy and productive colonies.

 Simone-Finstrom, M. & Spivak, M. 2012.
 Increased resin collection after parasite challenge: a case of self-medication in honey bees?
 PLoS ONE 7(3): e34601. doi:10.1371/journal.pone.0034601